 The Ministry Female Empowerment and Child Protection is a working cabinet in charge of issues related to efforts to realize women's empowerment.
 Has a mission and vision in carrying out its duties, namely 1) empowering women; 2) Protection of Women and Children; 3) Fulfillment of children's rights, while the vision is gender mainstreaming.
-There are several sub-chapters discussing the policy of sexual violence against women, including;
+In its implementation, the Ministry Female Empowerment and Child Protection is divided into various fields, namely the Deputy for Gender Equality, Deputy for Protection of Women's Rights, Deputy for Child Protection, Deputy for Child Development and Deputy for Community Participation.

-Concept and Scope of Sexual Violence against Women
+4.2.
+Concept and Scope of Sexual Violence aganist Women

 Sexual violence is not only included in direct or physical violence, but can also be categorized as indirect violence that is culturally and structurally caused by certain stereotypes of women.
 Sexual violence is also considered to be one of the most systematic and widespread violations of human rights.
 From a sociological and feminist perspective, it can be seen that violence against women, including sexual violence, is rooted in the patriarchal culture that exists in society.
 The attachment of a patriarchal culture to society forms social structures and systems that can legitimize sexual violence against women.
-According to Macionis, patriarchy is a form of social organization in which men dominate women (Macionis, 2012).
+According to Macionis, patriarchy is a form of social organization in which men dominate women [19].
 In the perspective of feminism, sexual violence is gender-based violence.
 Meanwhile, from a sociological perspective, men and women are polarized in culture as "opposites" and "unequal".
 Based on the context in which it occurs, violence is divided into three categories, including the domestic / personal sphere, the public / community sphere and the realm of violence by the state.
 Violence in the domestic / personal sphere includes domestic violence cases where the perpetrator is a person who is well known or a relative of the victim. violence in the public / community sphere includes violence that occurs in the workplace.
 Meanwhile, violence by the state is violence that occurs in the form of making laws and / or policies that are not in favor of the needs of women (especially women victims of violence).